 Peer Review Proccess

-Initial Evaluation of Manuscripts
+Preliminary Evaluation of Manuscripts

 The editor will first evaluate all submitted manuscripts.
-While rare, it is worthy of receiving an extraordinary script at this stage.
-Those rejected at this stage are not original enough, have serious scientific flaws, or fall outside the aims and scope of the Journal of Law, Humanities and Politics (JIHHP).
-Those who meet the minimum criteria are forwarded to a team of reviewers for review.
+While rare, it is nonetheless worthy of receiving an outstanding manuscript at this stage.
+Those rejected at this stage are not sufficiently original, have serious scientific flaws, or fall outside the aims and scope of JLPH.
+Those that meet the minimum requirements are submitted to the reviewer team for review.

-Reviewers are asked to evaluate:
+Reviewers are asked to evaluate about:

-The significance and importance of the findings,
+- Significance and importance of findings,

-Originality and implications in the field,
+- Originality and implicit in the field,

-Missing or inaccurate references,
+- Missing or inaccurate references,

-Follow appropriate ethical guidelines.
+- Follow appropriate ethical guidelines.